TnTech-ECE/F25_Team1_PowerlineInspectionDrone/Reports/Conceptual Design/Conceptual Design.md

 Texas Instruments BQ76930:
 For a Battery Management System (BMS) the formerly listed ADS1115 and INA3221 will do more than suffice but a third option could be BQ76930.
 It provides essential monitoring and protection features: cell voltage measurement, overcurrent protection and cell balancing.
 It also communicates with I^2C, making it compatible with the Raspberry Pi.
-It lacks digital configuration customization and is not built with Coulomb counting.
+It lacks digital configuration customization and is not built with Coulomb counting [22].

 Specifications: